Symphony No. 103 (Haydn): Publication and autograph ms.

 According to Robbins Landon (1954:52), the first publication of the work was carried out by the London firm of Monzani & Cimador under the supervision of Johann Peter Salomon.
 In the years that followed, the work was published by multiple firms: Imbault, Pleyel, Sieber, Andre, Hummel, Simrock, Breitkopf & Härtel, and Artaria.
 Robbins Landon notes: "We have no evidence at all, textual or otherwise, that Haydn had anything to do with [any of these editions]."

 Haydn retained the autograph manuscript himself.
 In 1806, toward the end of his life, he made a gift of the manuscript to the admiring younger composer Luigi Cherubini, who was visiting him at his home in Mariahilf, near Vienna.
 The manuscript eventually made its way to the collections of the British Library.
 Robbins Landon suggests that accurate modern editions should rely primarily on the composer's autograph manuscript and not the published versions.

 Reception

-Since its premiere, the "Drumroll" Symphony has been a favorite among Haydn's symphonies, performed even during the long drought of esteem Haydn's work suffered during the 19th century.
+Since its premiere, the Drumroll Symphony has been a favorite among Haydn's symphonies, performed even during the long drought of esteem Haydn's work suffered during the 19th century.
 In 1831, Richard Wagner arranged the work for piano.
 The work is frequently performed and recorded today.

-Scoring
+Music

-The work is scored for 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, and strings.
+The symphony is scored for two flutes, two oboes, two clarinets, two bassoons, two horns, two trumpets, timpani, and strings.

-Movements

-The work is in standard four-movement form.
-It takes about 30 minutes to perform.
+It is in standard four-movement form: